Tyro-Inc/Tyro-Engine/Doc.md

   - width  - Width of the image
   - height  - Height of the image
 - Methods
-  - move_x - Move the x position of the image
+  - moveX - Move the x position of the image
-  - move_y - Move the y position of the image
+  - moveY - Move the y position of the image
-  - change_Width - Change width of the image
+  - changeWidth - Change width of the image
-  - change_Height - Change height of the image
+  - changeHeight - Change height of the image
-  - change_Scale - Change scale of the image
+  - changeScale - Change scale of the image
   - goto - Go to `x, y` position

 ### Rectangle / Ellipse